Many of the questions we receive are addressed in existing documents on this website. These two documents are most likely to answer your questions:

 Rating the Measures

-Consider the first few levels carefully.
 Children with feeding tubes may react to the feeding experience as described in Responding Earlier, and possibly at the next few levels.
 Some children may also be learning to eat orally and may progress further on this measure.
-Rate the latest level of mastery.

-All eligible children with IFSPs and IEPs must be assessed with the DRDP (2015), regardless of setting.
-If sufficient information can't be obtained through direct observation, contact family members and other team members.
-If the child is not receiving services for an extended period of time, then the Unable to Rate option may be used.
-Refer to rating guidance in the manual pp. Intro-7 through Intro-9.
+All eligible children with IFSPs and IEPs must be assessed with the DRDP, regardless of setting.
+If sufficient information can’t be obtained through direct observation, contact family members and other team members.
+If the child is not receiving services for an extended period of time, then use the Unable to Rate option.
+More information is available in the Assessment Manual pp. Intro-7 through Intro-9.

 Children Assessed

-Yes, all children with IFSPs or IEPs are assessed with the full DRDP (2015) regardless of type or level of service or educational setting.
+Yes, all children zero to 5-years old with IFSPs or IEPs are assessed with the full DRDP regardless of type or level of service or educational setting.
+However, children who turn 6 years old on or before June 30th in the given school year, do not require a DRDP in the fall or the spring assessment periods.

-Yes, if a child is reported to the California Department of Education, the child should be assessed with the DRDP (2015) Infant/Toddler View.
+Yes, if a infant or toddler's data are reported to the California Department of Education, they should be assessed using the DRDP (2015) Infant/Toddler Comprehensive View.

-Services are to start as soon as possible after the IEP is signed, but if for some reason a child has not started receiving services by November 1 or April 1, then a DRDP (2015) is not required until the following assessment period.
+If a child has not started receiving services by November 1 or April 1, the DRDP is not required until the following assessment period.

 Entry Dates for Fall and Spring Assessments

-State-funded Head Start programs are required to use the DRDP (2015.
+State-funded Head Start programs are required to use the DRDP.

-The preschool teacher and the special education primary service provider should complete the assessment together.
-Meet with your state preschool or Head Start partners to outline an assessment plan.
-Coordinate calendars to meet and finalize the assessment together.
+The preschool teacher and the special education primary service provider should collaborate to complete the assessment together.
 Both the preschool teacher and the primary service provider are required to submit the DRDP Rating Records to their respective data systems.
-Refer to DRDP (2015) Assessment Manual Appendices A and F.
+Refer to the Assessment Manual Appendices A and F.

-Completing the DRDP (2015) is the responsibility of the primary special education service provider.
-However, it is recommended practice to have conversations with the family to gather information.
-Arrange to make home visits to collect observations, talk with the family and other service providers, and/or use family videos (with written consent) to complete the instrument.
+Completing the DRDP is the responsibility of the primary special education service provider.
+It is recommended practice to have conversations with the family to gather information.
+When possible, arrange to make home visits to collect observations, talk with the family and other service providers to complete the instrument.
 Refer to the resources on Leading Focused Conversations with Families.

 Adaptations

-No, an amendment is not required because selecting adaptations is a dynamic process.
+No, an amendment is not required.
 Adaptations may be added or refined many times between IFSP/IEP meetings.

 Data submission

-The special educator or primary service provider completing the assessment submits DRDP (2015) data for children with IFSPs and IEPs to the SELPA, according to its instructions.
-The SELPA submits DRDP data to the California Department of Education’s Special Education Division.
+The special educator or primary service provider completing the assessment submits DRDP data for children with IFSPs and IEPs to the SELPA, according to its instructions.
+The SELPA submits DRDP data to the California Department of Education’s Special Education Division through DR Access Data.

-General education teachers are required to assess and submit their data 60 days from the start of school.
-Special education and related service providers can collect the data in the same time period, make a copy for their records and submit the DRDP (2015) results on the timeline required by the SELPA.
+Special education and related service providers can collect the data in the same time period, make a copy for their records and submit the DRDP results on the timeline required by the SELPA.
 If the due dates do not overlap, the special educator can obtain a copy of the Rating Record submitted by the general education teacher, update it, and provide the teacher with a copy.

 Check with your administrator as to how long records are stored.
 Place a copy of the DRDP Rating Record in the child's cumulative file.